Responsible Conduct of Research

 The interactive online tutorials have a built-in system for verification.
-During registration, identified undergraduates, graduates, and postdoctoral researchers provide their email address and indicate an affiliation with UW Oshkosh.
+During registration, individuals provide their email address and indicate an affiliation with UW Oshkosh.
 Upon tutorial completion, a completion report is kept in the online system, and a copy is emailed to the user.
 Please send a copy of the completion report to the Office of Sponsored Programs at OSP@uwosh.edu to verify training completion.

 - Biological Safety Training

-All identified undergraduate students, graduate students, and postdoctoral researchers must receive some in person instruction related to responsible conduct of research as part of their working relationship with faculty researchers.
+All identified undergraduate students, graduate students, doctoral, postdoctoral, and fellow researchers must receive some in person instruction related to responsible conduct of research as part of their working relationship with faculty researchers.
+Training instruction to senior personnel on grants is also recommended.
 Given the diverse areas and experiences provided at the University of Wisconsin Oshkosh, it will be the responsibility of faculty mentors to devise and provide education that is appropriate for the content, context, and discipline of the research.
-Faculty mentors will submit verification to the Office of Sponsored Programs confirming that suitable preparation in the responsible conduct of research occurred.
-Verification of in-person training is submitted through the following Responsible Conduct of Research Training Documentation Form: https://forms.office.com/r/eMhhHUdavq
+Faculty mentors will submit verification to the Office of Sponsored Programs confirming that suitable preparation in the responsible and ethical conduct of research occurred.
+Verification of in-person training is submitted through the following Microsoft Form:

 |National Institutes of Health (NIH) certain D, F, K,R,T, U awards||National Science Foundation (NSF)||National Institute of Food and Agriculture (NIFA)||Project Involving Human Subjects||Project Involving Vertebrate Animals||Projects Involving Hazardous Biological Materials|